top of page

 4. Challenges and Bottlenecks

-5. Implications for Stakeholders
+5. Implications for Tourism Practice and Policy

-5.1 For Practitioners and Tourism Managers
+5.1 Implications for Practitioners and Destination Managers

-5.2 For Policymakers
+5.2 Implications for Policymakers

-5.3 For Researchers
+5.3 Implications for Researchers

 6. Future Research Directions

-6.1 Real-Time Integration and Adaptive Modeling
+6.1 Real-Time Integration and Adaptive Modelling

-6.2 Visitor Experience and Well‑Being
+6.2 Visitor Experience and Wellbeing

-6.3 Community Engagement and Co‑creation
+6.3 Community Engagement and Co-Creation

-6.4 Standardization of Metrics and Evaluation
+6.4 Standardized Metrics and Evaluation Frameworks

 7. Conclusion